 Good practice is centred on patients or clients.
 It involves practitioners understanding that each patient or client is unique and working in partnership with patients or clients, adapting what they do to address the needs and reasonable expectations of each person.
-This includes cultural awareness: being aware of their own culture and beliefs and respectful of the beliefs and cultures of others, and recognising that these cultural differences may impact on the practitioner-patient/client relationship and on the delivery of services.
-It also includes being aware that differences such as gender, sexuality and age may influence care needs.
+This includes cultural awareness: being aware of their own culture and beliefs and respectful of the beliefs and cultures of others, and recognising that these cultural differences may impact on the practitioner-patient/ client relationship and on the delivery of services.
+Good practice also includes being aware that differences such as gender, sexuality, age, belief systems and other anti-discrimination grounds in relevant legislation may influence care needs, and avoiding discrimination on the basis of these differences.

-Good communication underpins every aspect of good practice.
+Effective communication in all forms underpins every aspect of good practice.

 Professionalism embodies all the qualities described here and includes self-awareness and self-reflection.
 Practitioners are expected to reflect regularly on whether they are practising effectively, on what is happening in their relationships with patients or clients and colleagues, and on their own health and wellbeing.
-They have a duty to keep their skills and knowledge up-to-date, refine and develop their clinical judgement as they gain experience, and contribute to their profession.
+They have a duty to keep their skills and knowledge up to date, refine and develop their clinical judgement as they gain experience, and contribute to their profession.